Kay-El-41/multi-step-form/README.md

 # Multi-Step-Form

-The multi-step-form is created using controlled flows components and custom hook React design patterns.
+The multi-step-form is created using controlled flows components and custom hook React design patterns as a practice mini-project.

 ![Multi-Step-Form](/public/form.png?raw=true "Title")